eagleEggs/UML/initialTesting/readme.md

-After about 3 minutes there was already progress on the paddles learning.
+After about 3 minutes there was already progress on the paddles learning.<br>
 Learning stats after 10 minutes:

 Mean Reward: 11.5581778266<br>